Altord/game-picker-backend/README.md

 3. Use npm run dev

 ## Built with
-* Node.js - as the server
+* Node.js - as the runtime
 * MongoDB - as the database
 * Express - as the middleware
 * dotenv - for config files